 Slate Coffee Roasters Kilenso Ethiopian

 To me, the V60 dripper was the best brewer to use with this coffee.
-The French Pot was okay, but the flavors were covered up and muddled compared to the V60 coffee.
+The French Press was okay, but the flavors were covered up and muddled compared to the V60 coffee.

 I recommend this coffee, it’s priced slightly high for coffee here in the northeast, but the flavors make it a good purchase.